rwols/CMakeBuilder/tests/README.md

     UnitTesting: Test Current File

-To add a new test, inherit from ProjectFixtureTestCase.
+To add a new test, inherit from TestCase defined in fixtures.py.